shutirtha-roy/problem-solving/README.md

 # problem-solving
-Over here I have added all the problems I have solved in coding platforms.
+Over here I have added all the problems I have solved in coding platforms like Codeforces and LeetCode.